 Edit Due and Availability Dates

 By default, Canvas will set your assignment dates for everyone in your course .
-However, you can assign the assignment to an individual student or course section.

 Create a due date for the assignment in the Due Date field .
 The due date will already be populated for you if you created an assignment shell, but you can change it if necessary.
 You also have the option to add availability date fields .